sunpy/sunpy-SEP/SEP-0002-revised.md

 * holding regular meetings with the developer community (at least monthly)
 * making regular reports to the board (at least quarterly)
-* having ownership privileges to the SunPy GitHub organization
+* having ownership privileges to the SunPy GitHub organization and other community assets
 * creating, maintaining and enforcing the SunPy code of conduct (see below)
-* accepting or rejecting SEPs based on community consensus (excluding this SEP, see below.)
+* accepting or rejecting SEPs based on community consensus (excluding this SEP, see below)
 * delegating responsibility and authority to other community roles
 * planning and managing finances and financial processes of the project.

 ### Composition

-The steering committee is formed of three members of the SunPy community with equal status on the committee, they do not need to be project members.
+The steering committee is formed of three members of the SunPy community with equal status on the committee, and they do not need to be Project Members.
 The members of the committee are elected into three roles to help with distributing the work load, these three roles are:

 * **The lead developer** chairs the steering committee and is responsible for holding regular (at least monthly) meetings, and ensuring that the committee is represented at all board meetings.